Question & Answers

 Is 30% the exact amount the state will collect from my city and county?

 No, 30% was used for illustrative purposes to explain the concept of trickle-up-taxation.
 Just like the 10% city and county tax rate with zero deductions were used for illustrative purposes.
 The percentage may differ for different taxes.
 The state might take only 25% of the gas tax collected, and it may take 50% of personal income taxes.
 The rate may not also be a flat rate but might have a progressive tax scale that might tax underperforming municipalities a bit less and better-performing municipalities a bit more.
 This could allow the state to have a bit more flexibility in assisting underperforming communities that might need some additional help.
-Overall, our goal is to make sure your community has the resources necessary to best address the needs and wants of your community.
+There might be a flat fee based on per person and even lower percentage percentages that would most likely be a flat rate (i.e 15% of all taxes collected locally) to keep a stable tax base to the state to keep critical services fully funded without extreme revenue swings as we currently have.
+Overall, our goal is to make sure your community has the resources necessary to best address the needs and wants of your community, as well as have adequate funds to run the state government.

 You state that there will be more local representation and accountability with trickle-up-taxation, can you explain?